microsoft/verus-proof-synthesis/benchmarks/VeruSAGE-Bench/README.md

 ...
 ```

-These mapping files ensure consistency between `tasks.jsonl` and the source files on disk.
+These mapping files ensure consistency between `tasks.jsonl` and the files in source-projects.

 ## Data Format (JSONL)